mitsuba-renderer/mitsuba3/README.md

 It consists of a core library and a set of plugins that implement functionality ranging from materials and light sources to complete rendering algorithms.

-Mitsuba 3 is *retargetable*: this means that the underlying implementations and data structures can transform to accomplish various different tasks.
+Mitsuba 3 is *retargetable*: the underlying implementations and data structures can transform to accomplish various tasks.
 For example, the same code can simulate both scalar (classic one-ray-at-a-time) RGB transport or differential spectral transport on the GPU.
 This all builds on [Dr.Jit](https://github.com/mitsuba-renderer/drjit), a specialized *just-in-time*